CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 | 00000000001                      | 5000000000000000000              | 000000000000000000022            | $username|
 +----------------------------------+----------------------------------+----------------------------------+----------+
 ```
-Instructions for installing s3cmd, making objects public with it and giving read access to a bucket for another project are listed below.
+Instructions for installing s3cmd, making objects public with it and giving read access to a bucket for another project are given below.

 &nbsp;